awsdocs/amazon-glacier-developer-guide/doc_source/vault-lock-policy.md

 Suppose that you have a time\-based retention rule that an archive can be deleted if it is less than a year old\.
 At the same time, suppose that you need to place a legal hold on your archives to prevent deletion or modification for an indefinite duration during a legal investigation\.
 In this case, the legal hold takes precedence over the time\-based retention rule specified in the Vault Lock policy\.

 To put these two rules in place, the following example policy has two statements:
-+ The first statement denies deletion permissions to everyone, locking the vault\.
++ The first statement denies deletion permissions for everyone, locking the vault\.
 This lock is performed by using the `LegalHold` tag\.
 + The second statement grants deletion permissions when the archive is less than 365 days old\.
-But even when archives are less than 365 days old, no one can delete them because the vault has been locked by the first statement\.
+But even when archives are less than 365 days old, no one can delete them when the condition in the first statement is met\.

 ```
  1. {
  2. "Version":"2012-10-17",
  3. "Statement":[
  4.       {
- 5. "Sid": "no-one-can-delete-any-archive-from-vault",
+ 5. "Sid": "lock-vault",
  6. "Principal": "*",
  7. "Effect": "Deny",
  8. "Action": [